brown-denver-23.jpgDenver Brown

 Lynne CossmanLynne Cossman

 Dr. Jeralynn (Lynne) Cossman has research and teaching interests in medical sociology, demography, and health services research.
-She is a Professor of Sociology and Professor of Demography, the Mark G. Yudof Dean's Endowed Professor, and the Inaugural Dean of the University of Texas at San Antonio (UTSA) College for Health, Community & Policy.
+She is a Professor of Sociology and Professor of Demography, the Mark G. Yudof Dean's Endowed Professor, and the Inaugural Dean of the University of Texas at San Antonio (UTSA) College for Health, Community and Policy.

 Her current research focuses on spatial concentrations of mortality and morbidity and the opioid epidemic.
 Her research projects have been funded by The Robert Wood Johnson Foundation, the U.S. Department of Health and Human Services, and Mississippi’s Division of Medicaid.
 Her work has been published in several sociology and interdisciplinary journals including the American Journal of Public Health, Social Problems, Health and Place, Population Research and Policy Review, Sociological Inquiry, and Sociological Spectrum.